Skip to content

 BSN coursework differs from associate degree in nursing (ADN) coursework in several regards.
 A primary difference is that BSN programs require a capstone course prior to graduation that applies comprehensive program knowledge to solving problems through identification, analysis, synthesis, plan implementation and evaluation.

-Baccalaureate-level coursework also includes the application of evidence-based practice through research — for example, evaluating evidence and basing decisions on research findings.
+Baccalaureate-level coursework also includes applying evidence-based practice through research in nursing — for example, evaluating evidence and basing decisions on research findings.
 In addition, BSN courses implement direct and indirect care practice exercises to bring real-world application to conceptual practices.

 Practical Considerations of an Online RN to BSN Program

-RN to BSN programs vary greatly in cost, depending on factors like in-state discounts, but they typically range from $75 per credit hour to $300 per credit hour.
-Online RN to BSN programs typically require two years to complete, but some accelerated programs reduce this to a matter of months.
+RN to BSN programs vary greatly in cost, depending on factors like in-state discounts, per-credit-hour tuition and additional fees.
+Online RN to BSN programs typically require two years to complete, but some accelerated options, such as UNCW’s, reduce program duration to as few as 12 months.
 Many online programs are flexible enough to offer working nurses the ability to earn a BSN part time.
+By continuing to work and make a full-time wage while earning a BSN online, nurses can avoid the substantial opportunity costs associated with less flexible on-campus programs.

 Learn more about the UNCW online RN to BSN program.